iejMac/ScriptWriter/README.md

 input: masked context (mask where fragment should start)
 output: context + fragment or context + new word + shifted mask

+Notes:
+- Can't really use fully pretrained transformers since diff vocab because of formatting
+- Use some pretrained layers from good transformers

 ## Idea:

 Contrastive model = value net